ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Bidirectional bandwidth
 ===========================

-Run the test to collect performance characteristics of bidirectional copy operations of a given ROCm platform.
+Run the following test to collect performance characteristics of bidirectional copy operations of a given ROCm platform.

 .. code-block::